colinsauze/SCW-tutorial/_episodes/05-modules-and-installing-software.md

 ~~~
 {: .bash}

-Lets install the Sci Kit Learn (sklearn)  module, this is a module which is useful for machine learning tasks but isn't installed on HPCW by default.
+Lets install the Sci Kit Learn (sklearn)  module, this is a module which is useful for machine learning tasks but isn't installed on the Supercomputing Wales hubs by default.

 ~~~
 [s.jane.doe@sl1 ~]$  pip3 install --user sklearn